-There is lots of financial support available if you have a disability or you’re having treatment for your sarcoma.
+You might be able to get financial support if you have a disability or you’re having treatment for sarcoma.
+We have summarised the financial support available to you on this page.

 Disability Benefits

-Disability benefits are non-means tested.
+Disability benefits are non-means-tested.
 They look at how your illness or disability affects you every day.

 Personal Independence Payment (PIP)